 (Alexa play the song “All By Myself” by Celine Dion)

-If that is the case you’ll have to head back to the coffee shop or your house to work for the remainder of the day.
+If that is the case, you’ll have to head back to the coffee shop or your house to work for the remainder of the day.

 You’ll Be Distracted

-Another downside of coworking spaces is that you will receive the same distractions as in a normal work office environment.
+Another downside of coworking spaces is that you will receive the same distractions as you would in a normal work office environment.
 It is best to consider your personality and work style before selecting a coworking space.

 Why Use Coworking Spaces

-Coworking spaces are best for those wanting to leave the solitude of a home office or coffee shop and value belonging to a community, while networking and socializing with fellow entrepreneurs and freelancers.
+Coworking spaces are best for those wanting to leave the solitude of a home office or coffee shop and value belonging to a community while networking and socializing with fellow entrepreneurs and freelancers.
 They are a good choice for people who want a physical location to work at every day too.

-Which Business Address Should You Choose?
+Which Business Address Should You Choose

-Overall, a virtual mailbox is the most flexible option out of the other addresses and for businesses because it overcomes all the disadvantages of a PO Box, it is more affordable than a virtual office if you don’t need a physical location, and it complements coworking spaces where you don’t have to worry about changing your address.
+Overall, a virtual mailbox is the most flexible option out of the other addresses and for businesses because it overcomes all the disadvantages of a PO box, is more affordable than a virtual office if you don’t need a physical location, and it complements coworking spaces where you don’t have to worry about changing your address.
 You can work in any coworking center and have a permanent address.

-Hopefully, with the information and comparisons provided, you will be able to make an informed choice to choose the business address of your dreams.
+With the information and comparisons provided, you will be able to make an informed choice to choose the business address of your dreams.